Manaslu Circuit trek is one of the best treks in Nepal. Manaslu Circuit trek in December serves as an adventurous and peaceful trek.

 Taking proper rest and walking slowly is the key to avoid AMS (Acute mountain sickness).

 It is never a good idea to speed up your trek or continue your trek while having symptoms of altitude sickness.

 Always reach out for help from guide or porter if you have any symptoms of AMS and take the necessary precautions before it gets fatal.

 Also drinking alcohol is alarming.
 Do not drink at all.
 Alcohol consumption boosts the risk of altitude sickness.

 Trekking Permit for Manaslu Circuit trek

-You will need a TIMS card if you are extending your trip to the Annapurna Base Camp.
+You will also need a TIMS card if you are extending your trip to the Annapurna Circuit area.

 Packing for Manaslu Circuit Trek in December

 With the increase in altitude, there will be a change in temperature, pressure, and oxygen level.

 In order to make your journey successful, you will certainly need important trekking equipment and gears on the way.